Estimated reading time: 6 minutes

-Healthy financial habits including the use of a simple budget are important in every relationship especially since money is the number one reason for divorce in Canada.
+Healthy financial habits, including a simple budget, are essential in every relationship, especially since money is Canada’s number one reason for divorce.

-Perhaps you’re saving up for something special like a wedding or a holiday together and you want to save as much money as you both can, a budget is ideal.
+Perhaps you’re saving up for something special like a wedding or a holiday together, and you want to save as much money as possible; a budget is ideal.

-As far as I’m concerned a budget is critical for everyone at all stages of their lives even during retirement years where money needs to be stretched even further.
+A budget is critical for everyone at all stages of their lives, even during retirement when money needs to be stretched further.

-When both Mrs. CBB and I would watch television shows such as Til Debt Do Us Part, Judge Judy or even Divorce Court we noticed 3 things about the individuals involved in financial disputes.
+When both Mrs. CBB and I would watch television shows such as Til Debt Do Us Part, Judge Judy, or Divorce Court, we noticed three things about individuals involved in financial disputes.

 - Only one person took care of the financial responsibilities.

-- There is no organization, accountability or a lack of communication in relationships.
+- There is no organization, accountability, or communication in relationships.

-When we got married Mrs. CBB and I were already on the same page when it came to finances and we still are today.
+When we married, Mrs. CBB and I were already on the same page regarding finances, and we still are today.

-I remember a time when we would sit and cut coupons to save a few dollars and knew that we were going to be fine because we could handle the good with the bad.
+I remember when we would sit and cut coupons to save a few dollars and knew that we would be okay because we could handle the good with the bad.